cs1302uga/cs1302-ce25/README.md

       find: `%s': No such file or directory
       ```

-   1. the file or directory denoted by the `File` object does exist, print the
+   1. If the file or directory denoted by the `File` object does exist, print the
       pathname string for the `File` objectc to standard output.
 Additionally,
       if the `File` object refers to a directory, then **use recusion** to do the
       same for all files in the directory.
 For this part, you may use a stream or a